Task Assignment Assessment

 • Describe your typical process for task assignment.
 Is it decided “on the spot” in meetings?

 • Does it allow opportunities for reflection and consideration of previous assignments?
-Does the process itself disproportionately benefit loud, outspoken, confident/ambitious employees?

 • Are some team members assigned more frequently to highly visible tasks or projects?
-Are other talented team members missing out on these assignments, perhaps because they are quieter, do not clamor for these assignments, or because of other “personality” or “work style” biases that actually may not inhibit their ability to do the job?
+Are other talented team members missing out on these assignments, perhaps because they are quieter, do not clamor for these assignments, or because of other “personality” or “work style” differences that actually may not inhibit their ability to do the job?

 • Do all team members equally share/rotate the burden of “office housework” tasks (e.g., organizing logistics, social events, note taking, etc.)?